The Quick and the Dead (1995 film): Development

-Writer Simon Moore finished his spec script for The Quick and the Dead in late 1992, writing it as a homage to the Spaghetti Westerns of Sergio Leone, particularly the Dollars Trilogy starring Clint Eastwood.
+Writer Simon Moore finished his speculative script for The Quick and the Dead in late 1992, writing it as a homage to the spaghetti Westerns of Sergio Leone, particularly "Once Upon a Time in the West" and the Dollars Trilogy starring Clint Eastwood.
 The writer decided the lead character should be a female.
 "When you introduce women into that kind of world, something very interesting happens and you have an interesting dynamic straight away," Moore commented.
 The names of the lead villain (Herod) and the town (Redemption) were intentional allusions to the Bible.
 Moore considered directing his own script as an independent film and shooting The Quick and the Dead on a $3–4 million budget in either Spain or Italy.

-Sony Pictures Entertainment purchased Moore's script in May 1993 and approached Sharon Stone to star in the lead role in July 1993.
+Sony Pictures Entertainment purchased Moore's script in May 1993 and approached Sharon Stone, fresh off the success of Basic Instinct, to star in the lead role in July 1993.
 Because Stone also signed on as co-producer, she had approval over the choice of director.
-Sam Raimi was hired to direct because Stone was impressed with his work on Army of Darkness (1992).
-The actress told the producers that if Raimi did not direct the film, she would not star in it.
-Although she had mixed emotions on Raimi's previous work, she believed that the director still had yet to showcase his talents, feeling that The Quick and the Dead would be a perfect opportunity to "stretch the limits of his technical and creative ability."
+Sam Raimi was hired to direct because Stone was impressed with his work on Army of Darkness (1992); she made it clear that if he was not hired, she would quit the project.
+Although Stone had mixed emotions on Raimi's previous work, she believed in his ability to handle the campy tone of the film, feeling that The Quick and the Dead would be a perfect opportunity to "stretch the limits of his technical and creative ability."
 Moore was also enthusiastic over Raimi's hiring, based on his previous work with the Evil Dead film series.

 When Sony began fast tracking development of The Quick and the Dead, the studio commissioned a series of rewrites from Moore.
-The writer was eventually dismissed and replaced with John Sayles, who, according to Moore, took Sony's orders of "making more of an American Old West film."
-Moore was rehired with filming to begin in three weeks because Sayles' script was approaching a 2.5 hour runtime.
+The writer was eventually dismissed and replaced with John Sayles, who, according to Moore, was chosen because the studio didn't like the semi-serious tone and instructed him towards "making more of an American Old West film."
+Moore was rehired with filming to begin in three weeks because Sayles' script was approaching a 2.5-hour runtime.
 When rewriting the shooting script, Moore simply omitted Sayles' work without Sony noticing.
-A week before shooting, Sony considered the script good so that Moore described the rewrites "a completely fucking pointless exercise."
+A week before shooting, Sony considered the script good enough to shoot; Moore described the rewrites as "a completely fucking pointless exercise."